 What did change in the meanwhile to make Wittgenstein think that the example of N.N. being deceased, in Philosophical Investigations §40, could actually be a criticism of his earlier views?
 It seems safe to say that his overall perspective on language had changed.
 According to his new perspective, it is indeed our ordinary use of words in our real language games that has pride of place and that should be investigated to clarify the nature of language.
-Furthermore, instead of pursuing a quest into the essence of the world and meaning, Wittgenstein is now interested in providing a “perspicuous representation” (PI §122) of linguistic use capable of dispelling philosophical problems, or, in fact, misconceptions.
+Furthermore, instead of pursuing a quest into the essence of the world and meaning, Wittgenstein is now interested in providing a ‘perspicuous representation’ (PI §122) of linguistic use capable of dispelling philosophical problems or, in fact, misconceptions.
 Key to this new perspective onto language is the idea that words can have a multiplicity of functions (PI §§11-15, 23-24), varying from one context of their use to the next.
 Similarly, the representational function is only one function among many that words, and indeed propositions, can have.
-Moreover, our concepts, including central philosophical ones such as the concepts of name, meaning, truth and proposition, work by family resemblance (PI §§65-78): they resist definitions in terms of necessary and sufficient conditions, and do not pick out entities that share a common essence.
-It is only by keeping in mind this larger background that one can make sense of Wittgenstein’s remarks against logical atomism—let it be his own or Russell’s version of it.
-That is why, at the beginning, I have suggested that the criticism of logical atomism occupies about 40 paragraphs of the Philosophical Investigations, and does not stop at §64, as is more commonly held among interpreters.
+Moreover, our concepts, including central philosophical ones such as the concepts of name, meaning, truth and proposition, work by family resemblance (PI §§65-78): they resist definitions in terms of necessary and sufficient conditions and do not pick out entities that share a common essence.
+It is only by keeping in mind this larger background that one can make sense of Wittgenstein’s remarks against logical atomism – let it be his own or Russell’s version of it.
+That is why, at the beginning, I have suggested that the criticism of logical atomism occupies about forty paragraphs of the Philosophical Investigations, and does not stop at §64, as is more commonly held among interpreters.
 For, as I read it, it comprises the sections on family resemblance and culminates in PI §79 with the discussion of the proper name ‘Moses’.

 Once it is clear that the meaning of a name is not its bearer but rather its use or function in the language game, as Wittgenstein famously states in Philosophical Investigations §43, then it may still be possible for the name to have meaning even if its bearer does not exist, or if it no longer exists.
 If it is possible for a name to retain meaning even if its bearer does not exist (any longer), then the temptation to think that only 'this' is, logically speaking, a genuine proper name vanishes.